akamateus/akamateus/README.md

 <div id= 'container'>
     <img  width=250 align="right" alt="GIF" src="https://media.giphy.com/media/y0XAoHQPmv4CQ/giphy.gif" />
    <br/>
-  <p  align-text=left align=justify> Hey there!
-I'm a journalist taking the plunge into the tech world, based in Berlin.
-I'm super proud of what I've accomplished so far, and my GitHub is packed with cool projects and knowledge I've picked up along the way.
-It's been an awesome experience, and I can't wait to see where this journey takes me! 📰💡💻
+  <p  align-text=left align=justify> I'm a journalist exploring the world of tech, and I'm loving every moment of it.
+My GitHub is a collection of projects and knowledge I've gathered along the way.
+Living in Berlin has been a fantastic experience, adding a special touch to my work.
+I'm also creating content on LinkedIn to share my journey 📰💡💻

 - ⚙️ Using daily:  `React.js`, `Next.js`, `JavaScript`,`TypeScript`, `html`, `css`;
 - 📝 Studying **[CS50X](https://cs50.harvard.edu/x/2023/)**